omni-games-info/OmniSelect/README.md

 OmniSelect provides:

 - **Personalized Collection Building** – Select specific games, regions, and versions to create clean, optimized sets.
-- **User Database Storage** – Selections are saved in a dedicated user database for editing, review, and ongoing management.
+- **User Database Storage** – Selections are saved securely for ongoing editing and management.
-- **Automatic Metadata Updates** – The `OMNI_DAT` database ensures that metadata for every ROM entry remains current and accurate.
+- **Automatic Metadata Updates** – The `OMNI_DAT` database ensures metadata for every ROM entry remains current and accurate.
 - **Public Collections** – Finalized collections can be viewed by other users.
 - **`.dat` File Export** – Public collections can be downloaded as `.dat` files for integration with other tools or devices.
 - **Device Optimization** – Adjust collection size to match storage constraints of your target device.
 - **Integration with Omni Ecosystem** – Works seamlessly with Omni1, OmniScope, and OmniBridge for a complete ROM management workflow.

-OmniSelect is designed for collectors, preservationists, and anyone managing ROM libraries efficiently.
+- **No Installation or Version Maintenance** – Everything runs online, with automatic updates and full browser-based functionality.

 ---